Cavalia/Cavalia/README.md

 ##Features

 Cavalia is a main-memory database system specifically designed for modern multicore architectures.
 It aims at providing a generalized framework for comparing different concurrency-control mechanisms.
 A highlight in Cavalia is that new hardware features (e.g., NUMA, HTM, and NVRAM) are judiciously leveraged for achieving higher level of concurrency when processing massive volume of transactions.
-Cavalia is an on-going project that is under intensive development.
+Cavalia is an ongoing project that is under intensive development.
 Please feel free to contact us if you confront any problem when using Cavalia.
 Thanks!

 ##Linux Platform Installation